 - 1. All equity holdings granted the right to vote and Robeco exerted that right by voting according to Robeco's Proxy Voting Policy, unless impediments occured (e.g. share blocking). - 2.
 The sub-fund's portfolio complied with Robeco's Exclusion Policy excluding investments in companies that are exposed to controversial behavior and controversial products.
-This means that the Sub-fund had no exposure to excluded securities, taking into account a grace period. - The sub-fund scrutinized investment in companies that are in breach of the ILO standards, UNGPs, 3.
-UNGC or OECD Guidelines for Multinational Enterprises.
+This means that the Sub-fund had no exposure to excluded securities, taking into account a grace period. - 3.
+The sub-fund avoided investment in companies that are in breach of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises.
 Companies in the portfolio that have breached one of the international guidelines during the investment period, have become part of the Enhanced Engagement program.
 When engagement deemed highly unlikely to succeed, the company was excluded directly.

 - 4. Investments with an elevated sustainability risk are defined by Robeco as companies with an ESG Risk Rating of 40 and higher.
-The sub-fund was limited to a maximum exposure of 3% to investments with an elevated sustainability risk , based on the market weight in the portfolio taking into account regional differences and benchmark.
+The sub-fund was limited to a maximum exposure of 2% to investments with an elevated sustainability risk , based on the market weight in the portfolio taking into account regional differences and benchmark.
 Each investment with an ESG Risk rating of higher than 40 requires separate approval by a dedicated committee of SI specialists, compliance and risk management that oversees the bottom-up sustainability analysis. - 5.
-The sub-fund's weighted carbon footprint was better than that of the general market index.
+The sub-fund's weighted carbon (scope level 1 and 2), water and waste footprint score was at least 20% better than that of the general market index. - 6.
+The sub-fund's weighted average ESG score was better than that of the general market index.